moveit/moveit.ros.org/_posts/2024-08-19-GSoC-2024-Zenoh-Support-and-Benchmarking.md

 ## Additional

-THe heartfelt thank you goes to my mentors [Sebastian Jahr](https://github.com/sjahr) and [Henning Kayser](https://github.com/henningkayser).
+The heartfelt thank you goes to my mentors [Sebastian Jahr](https://github.com/sjahr) and [Henning Kayser](https://github.com/henningkayser).
 An other thanks goes to [Julien Enoch](https://github.com/JEnoch) and [Zenoh Community](https://zenoh.io/community/) for trying our middleware benchmark tool and giving valuable feedbacks to us.
 Without valuable helps of [Zenoh Community](https://zenoh.io/community/), we couldn't complete this project.